 Limited Companies must produce P&L accounts every year

-If you run a limited company you will need to produce a profit and loss account every financial year to give to HMRC.
+If you run a limited company, you must produce a profit and loss account every financial year to submit to HMRC.
 They will use it to assess your business for corporation tax.

 A P&L will also be necessary if you want to apply for a mortgage, take out a loan, or get other financing for your business.